 Despite being well travelled in Thailand this was our first visit to Phuket.
 The reason?
 We can’t afford it.
 A visit to Phuket must be done in luxury.
-Fancy resort, secluded beach and away from the ugliness of mass tourism.
-For this reason Phuket is not a backpacker or budget travel destination.
+The fancy resort, secluded beach and away from the ugliness of mass tourism.
+For this reason, Phuket is not a backpacker or budget travel destination.
 You can try but expect disappointment.
 On this visit we are here by mere fluke; many thanks to Asia Eater Magazine.
-Five star luxury, pool villa, beach front resort and private chef lunch.
+Five-star luxury, pool villa, beachfront resort and private chef lunch.
 We stay at the luxury design hideaway of Sala Phuket Resort.
 As modelled by Fanfan the photogenic half of Live Less Ordinary.
 Note while Phuket is an island of luxury travel it is also an island of affordable luxury.
 Perfect for frugal pampering.

 Probably the biggest surprise during our stay at Sala Phuket.
 When a beach goes unmentioned it often means it’s not worth mentioning.
-Arriving to the the beach I was amazed.
-The coast engulfed with an unworldly, red glow.
+Arriving to the beach I was amazed.
+The coast was engulfed with an unworldly, red glow.
 As a beach scrooge Mai Khao was perfect.
-To me sun, sea and sand means sweat, irritation and discomfort.
+To me, sun, sea and sand, means sweat, irritation and discomfort.
 I feel a whole lot happier sitting back to watch from a distance.
 Lonely and empty.
 The Red Flags flying to indicate ‘No Swimming’ and no pressure for the obligatory photo-ops of me and Fanfan getting wet.

 In the mornings I wake around seven.
-Fanfan closer to nine.
-I enjoy morning tranquility while Fanfan snugs the luxury bed.
+Fanfan is closer to nine.
+I enjoy morning tranquillity while Fanfan snugs the luxury bed.
 For two hours I sit giddy in anticipation like a kid waiting for Christmas.
 The breakfasts at Sala Phuket are goood.
-More like a three course meal.
+More like a three-course meal.
 If I don’t fill up on the continental breads, cheeses and cured meats I tuck into the Sala Breakfast.
 Scrambled eggs with bacon, sausage, tomato and potato hash.
 Followed by pancakes in a vanilla cream, topped with fresh chunks of mango and a side of maple syrup.
 Happiness.